Gordon Hayward NBA Preview vs. the Wizards

-Gordon Hayward and his Charlotte Hornets teammates will hit the court versus the Washington Wizards on Wednesday at 7:00 PM ET.
+Gordon Hayward and the Charlotte Hornets face the Washington Wizards at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.